 At present individual teaching and intervention from outside consultants is paid for by parents.

-If the class teacher is concerned that a child is displaying slight difficulties in a particular area, they will support the child in class by differentiating work or putting into place classroom strategies.
+If the class teacher is concerned that a child is displaying slight difficulties in a particular area, they will support the child in class by:

-NB: For many children no further steps will be necessary)
+For many children no further steps will be necessary

-If a child continues to have particular difficulties, despite progressing through steps one to three, following discussion with the parents, recommendation will be made for evaluation by an external consultant.
+If a child continues to have particular difficulties, despite progressing through steps one and two, following discussion with the parents, recommendation will be made for evaluation by an external consultant.

 Subsequent to the evaluation, findings will be shared by the consultant with parents and teachers, and following this also with the child.
 New targets may be established, and changes may be made to the type and frequency of support.